Job Specification

 Monitors time spent by contracted vendors to complete assignments

-to complete recording and verification of timekeeping record.
+to finalize the recording and verification of timekeeping records.

 Supervises the work operations and/or functional programs and has

-responsibility for the effectively recommending the hiring, firing,
+responsibility for effectively recommending the hiring, firing, promoting,

 Prepares clear, technically sound, accurate, and informative statistical,